 Hunger in Oregon is a problem that can’t be ignored.
 Although the economy has improved for some, we still live in a state where 1 in 6 of our neighbors faces food insecurity.

-SNAP Match began with a simple idea: that everyone deserves access to fresh, local produce from their neighborhood farmers market.
+Double Up Food Bucks began with a simple idea: that everyone deserves access to fresh, local produce from their neighborhood farmers market.
 With this in mind, we created a program in 2010 that would increase the spending power of shoppers using SNAP benefits (the program formerly known as food stamps).

 Quotes from program recipients: